ArthurZey/arthurzey.github.io/_pages/stubs/bad-words.md

   - language
 description: "Whether \"curse words\" or hurtful words, whether rooted in sexism, racism, sex-negativity, or anything else, there's a lot to say about how we use language and so-called \"bad words\"."
 date: "2020-04-30"
-last_modified_at: "2020-06-16"
+last_modified_at: "2020-06-18"
 ---

 There are a lot of dimensions here I'd like to explore...and I might have to split some of this off into different posts altogether:

 * "curse words" (eg, "fuck") versus hurtful words (eg, "retarded")
-* relevance of a word's etymology and usage (eg, "pussy" to mean weak, "retarded" to mean slow, "ballsy" to mean courageous, "man up" to mean "get it together")
+* relevance of a word's etymology and usage; eg,
+  * "pussy" to mean weak
+  * "retarded" to mean slow
+  * "ballsy" to mean courageous
+  * "man up" to mean "get it together"
+  * "hysteria" originating in being a neurotic condition peculiar to women and thought to be caused by a dysfunction of the uterus, now used to mean exaggerated or uncontrollable emotion or excitement (also "hysterical" to mean funny)
 * cultural power differentials and using words with disparaging intent (eg, "pussy" versus "dick")
 * whether members of a group are (more) entitled to uses a particular term (eg, Black people using "nigger", gay people using "fag")
 * "Black" versus "African-American", "Oriental" versus "Chinese", etc